Andrés L. Mateo: Biography

 Andrés L. Mateo was born in Santo Domingo in 1946.
 The son of Antonio Mateo Peguero and Guadalupe Martínez Reyes, his primary education studies were at the Colegio San Juan Bosco, where he wrote his first novel, Pisando los dedos de Dios.
 He then attended high school at the Liceo Juan Pablo Duarte, where he was the first student leader of the Asociación Nacional de Estudiantes de Liceos Intermedios; he also served as an assistant to the philosopher Armando Cordero.
 While studying at the lyceum, he began writing for El Caribe, which published his first poems.

-In 1965, he founded the La Isla group, composed of young writers who looked to art and culture in social transformations occurring in Dominican Republic as inspiration.
+In 1965, he founded the La Isla group, composed of young writers who looked to art and culture in social transformations occurring in the Dominican Republic as inspiration.
 Members of the group included Wilfredo Lozano, Norberto James Rawlings, Antonio Lockward Artiles, Fernando Sánchez Martínez, Jorge Lara and José Ulises Rutinell Domínguez.

 Mateo received his Bachelor of Arts degree from the Autonomous University of Santo Domingo.
 In 1971, he went to Cuba to study and in 1977 he obtained a degree in American Literature at the University of Havana.
 In 1993, he received a Ph.D. in Philological Sciences at the university for his work on the myths and culture of the Dominican Republican capital of Santo Domingo.
 In 1978, Mateo returned to the Dominican Republic where he became a prolific writer in the national newspapers, and was appointed co-director of Coloquio literary supplement to the newspaper El Siglo.
 He became a Professor of literature at the Universidad Autónoma de Santo Domingo.

 In 1981, he was awarded the National Novel Prize by the Ministry of Education, Fine Arts and Culture for Pisar los dedos de Dios.
 His 1992 novel, La Balada de Alfonsina Bairán, also won an award, and in 1994, he received the National Essay Prize for his essay on Mito y Cultura en la Era de Trujillo.
 In 1999, he received the Dominican Journalistic Excellence Award for his newspaper column "Sobre el tiempo presente", published in Listin Diario.
 He won the National Literature Prize in 2004.
 Other novels include La otra Penélope (1982) and El Violín de la Adúltera (The Violin of Adultery) (2007); the latter is based on real incidents which occurred in the Don Bosco neighborhood where Mateo grew up.
 Mataeo's novel La balada de Alfonsina Bairán is set in a brothel during the Trujillo regime.
 Along with Tony Raful and Pedro Peix, Mateo hosted the television programme titled "Peria de Tres" (Circle of Three).